 VI.D.2.
-Each program must ensure continuity of patient care, consistent with the program's policies and procedures referenced in VI.C.2-VI.C.2.b), in the event that a resident may be unable to perform their patient care responsibilities due to excessive fatigue.
+Each program must ensure continuity of patient care, consistent with the program's policies and procedures referenced in VI.C.2- VI.C.2.b), in the event that a resident may be unable to perform their patient care responsibilities due to excessive fatigue.
 (Core)

-VI.D.3.
-The program, in partnership with its Sponsoring Institution, must ensure adequate sleep facilities and safe transportation options for residents who may be too fatigued to safely return home.
-(Core)

-VI.E.
-Clinical Responsibilities, Teamwork, and Transitions of Care

-VI.E.1.
-Clinical Responsibilities

-The clinical responsibilities for each resident must be based on PGY level, patient safety, resident ability, severity and complexity of patient illness/condition, and available support services.
-(Core)
+2011 residents who may be too fatigued to safely return home.
+(Core) 2012 2013 VI.E.
+Clinical Responsibilities, Teamwork, and Transitions of Care or 2013 VI.E.
+Clinical Responsibilities, Teamwork, and Transitions of Care 2014 2015 VI.E.1.
+Clinical Responsibilities 2016 2017 The clinical responsibilities for each resident must be based on PC GΥ level, patient safety, resident ability, severity and complexity of 2019 patient illness/condition, and available support services.
+(Core) 2020 2021 VI.E.1.a) The program director must have the authority and responsibility to 2022 set appropriate clinical responsibilities (i.e., patient caps) for each 2023 resident based on that resident's PGY level, patient safety, 2024 resident education, severity and complexity of patient 2025 illness/condition, and available support services.
+(Core) 2026